 6. Stay With Someone You Know

 One of the other ways my grandmother was able to afford vacations without having a lot of money was by staying with family.
 Lodging costs for any trip you take can easily be one of the most expensive parts of your vacation budget.
-You can avoid part or all of those costs if you crash on a couch or air mattress on their floor rather than paying for a hotel room.
+You can avoid part or all of those costs if you crash on a couch or Memory Foam Talk Mattress Comparisons on their floor rather than paying for a hotel room.
 Check ahead of time with family or friends to see if this is a possibility.

 7. Pair Up